Stop doing POCs. Start having a process that proves confidence.

 Every “quick” POC mobilises pre-sales, customer success, solution engineering, data teams… All brilliant people, all stretched thin.
 They work nights and weekends to make it perfect - for a deal that might never convert.

-Multiply that across ten open POCs, and you’ve got an entire technical team running unpaid projects for non-customers.
+Multiply that across ten open POCs, and you’ve got an entire technical team running low paid projects for non-customers.
 Meanwhile, morale drops, burnout rises, and your best engineers quietly start checking LinkedIn.

 Let’s call it what it is: a misuse of resources born from a lack of sales discipline.